 The California Training Benefits (CTB) Program allows eligible California Unemployment Insurance (UI) claimants who lack competitive job skills to receive their UI compensation benefits while attending training/retraining program approved by the Employment Development Department (EDD).

-The CTB provides assistance by allowing payment of UI compensation benefits to individuals while they attend an approved training program.
+The California Training Benefits program provides assistance by allowing payment of UI compensation benefits to individuals while they attend an approved training program.
 If approved for CTB, individuals do not have to meet the following eligibility requirements:

 - Look for work

 - Be available for work

 An extension of CTB training benefits, known as a Training Extension (TE) claim may be available beyond the regular UI claim if needed to complete the period of approved training.

 To participate in the California Training Benefits program, an individual must be eligible to receive California UI compensation benefits and be attending training or retraining program approved by EDD.
 There are two types of CTB program approval criteria.

 1. The individual’s training/retraining program is authorized by one of the following: